Print editions of Shakespeare plays

 But as an exploration of how Shakespeare employed meter to expressive effect, it is impressive in it’s scope (though his analysis of Sonnet 116 is profoundly flawed).
 And unlike in these posts, he explores extended passages of verse [UPDATE: I have now included a full analysis of Sonnet 1!].

-He does look at the same issues that I looked at in parts 5 and 6 of this post (‘Emphasis on a non-beat syllable’ and ‘The false choriamb’).
+He does look at the same issues that I looked at in parts 5 and 6 of part 3 (‘Emphasis on a non-beat syllable’ and ‘The false choriamb’).
 His solution to the ‘false choriamb’ has a flattening effect, and isn’t very satisfactory.
 His pronunciation of the emphasised non-beat (a sharp, brief rise in pitch – though this then results in a sharp fall in pitch on the following word) does not serve Shakespeare’s verse well.

 Rhythm & Meaning in Shakespeare by Peter Groves

 I do not agree with everything in this book, but there is plenty of interest in here.
 I found the section on lines with missing syllables particularly useful, as well as his explanation of the important role of the schwa when identifying how to expand or contract words to fit the meter (the schwa is the most neutral vowel sound in our language: if you simply allow your jaw to hang loose and make a sound, you will produce a neutral ‘uh’ sound.
 Paradoxically, while it is the most common vowel sound in our language, it is not represented in our alphabet, so it’s importance and prevalence is often overlooked).

 Peter Groves also includes plenty of links to recordings he has made of himself or a partner reading out lines of Shakespeare to illustrate a point.

 Among those things we disagree over are: